xiangz-108/be434-spring-2023/docs/syllabus.md

 ## Honors Credit

 Students wishing to contract this course for Honors Credit should email me to set up an appointment to discuss the terms of the contract.
+Typically undergraduate honors students implement a simplified project for the final project.
 Information on Honors Contracts can be found at http://www.honors.arizona.edu/faculty-and-advisors/contracts.

 ## Classroom Behavior Policy